storj-archived/pushy-cat/README.md

 #### GitHub webhook configuration

-Add an url in the form `http://host:portpath` to your github project, according to the settings in `/etc/pushycat/config.json`.
+Add an url in the form `http://host:portpath` to your GitHub project, according to the settings in `/etc/pushycat/config.json`.

 For example, if you set the listen setting to `0.0.0.0:8080` and path to `/webhook/`,